kong4ndrew/home-manager/README.md

 #### 6. Uninstall

-You may see a few nix-related folders lying around, but they are harmless.
+You may see a few nix-related folders lying around.
-Whether you choose to delete them or not, it won't matter.
+Whether you choose to delete them or not, it will not affect your system.

 ```nix